 Sharks will never stop amazing us — from mysterious and massive whale sharks to intimidating and impressive great whites.
 Even sharks that don't exist anymore, like the mammoth megalodon, never cease to astonish.
-We know you love sharks just as much as we do, so here are 10 awesome things we learned about sharks this year.
+We know you love sharks just as much as we do, so here are 20 awesome things we have learned about sharks.

 Who knew sharks could dance?
 OK, well, these sharks weren't actually dancing, but they were certainly busting some kind of move.